 Let’s get started!

-Put simply, it’s how a potential customer moves from a prospect to a customer thanks to your website content.
+A customer journey it’s how a potential customer moves from a prospect to a customer thanks to your marketing content.

 Now the issue with customer journeys is that they’re getting longer.
 Just think about how many marketing channels you use for one.